City Budget Planning

 Is Council still planning on making the city parking from slanted to parallel parking?

-Nathan Tsai asked 29 days ago
+Nathan Tsai asked about 1 month ago

 Please forward your question to infrastructure@portalberni.ca.